-In all other states/territories neither the seller nor the buyer are required to provide a roadworthy certificate to transfer the registration.
-However, in most cases you will need a check-up/ inspection from a mechanic to get the roadworthiness certificate!
+In all other states/territories neither the seller nor the buyer is required to provide a roadworthy certificate to transfer the registration.
+However, in most cases, you will need a check-up/ inspection from a mechanic to get the roadworthiness certificate!

-- Your original licence or other evidence of identity.
+- Your original license or other evidence of identity.

-Passport, ID, Foreign license, credit cards should fulfil the Category A and B requirements.
+Passport, ID, Foreign license, credit cards should fulfill the Category A and B requirements.

-- Evidence of the Queensland address of where the vehicle is garaged—this can be your driver licence, property rates notice or either a gas, phone or electricity bill.
+- Evidence of the Queensland address of where the vehicle is garaged—this can be your driver license, property rates notice or either a gas, phone or electricity bill.

 The registration cost (in Queensland) is split into 3 parts: registration fee, traffic improvement fee and compulsory third party (CTP) insurance premium.
 You can chose a 6-month or a 12-month period.
 Be prepared to pay several hundred $.